mmcc-xx/BirdCAGE/README.md

 a real MQTT interface which I'm planning to work on real soon now.
 - Added locale support for results.
 The UI is still just english, but you can get back common names in other language.
 See the Locale setting in Preferences.
 After you change it, restart the application.
-- I pushed images for the arm64 platform.
-If someone could try it out on a Pi 4 or similar and open up an issue if it doesn't work (or a discussion entry if it does) that would be great.

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide